anikettrivedi/java-snippets/whiteboard/interview/java_03_java_jvm_02_class_loaders.md

 #### How does JVM load classes?
 ```
-1 - Classloader works by delegating, one classloader delegates the responsibility of loading the class to their parent, if that doen't happen, then it them by itself.
+1 - Classloader works by delegating, one classloader delegates the responsibility of loading the class to their parent, if that doens't happen, then it loads them by itself.
 ```
 ![img_1.png](assets/03.png)